BabbleSim/BabbleSim.github.io/building.md

 During incremental builds make will check for dependencies and rebuild what is necessary (Although the makefiles themselves are not listed as dependencies).

+If a component cannot be built, the top level makefile will continue building any other requested component which does not depend on it.
+For example, if the FFTw3 library is missing, `ext_2G4_channel_Indoorv1` will fail to build, but all other components will be built properly, as none depends on this channel model.

 Note that most BabbleSim components assume they are executed from the `bin/` directory and will fail by default if placed in other places (as they won't be able to find the libraries in `lib/`)